GreatTreeGames/hugoportfoliotest/content/Projects/1732755038399-Virtual-Clinic-Scenarios/index.md

 ## UI Programming

 The other gamedev and I did all the programming of the UI elements we designed.
-It was important to strike a balance between responsive animated ui and ui that would stay in the same place while being interacted with. also we custom-created a lot of radial layout functionality and nonstandard button colliders to match our initial ui design.
+It was important to strike a balance between responsive animated UI and UI that would stay in the same place while being interacted with. also we custom-created a lot of radial layout functionality and nonstandard button colliders to match our initial UI design.

 ## Core Gameplay Systems

-In addition to the ui programming, we also programmed all of the camera, character agent, scenario state management, and remote server infrastructure for the game.
-We initially thought that SMEs would be continuously wanting to add new content, so we created a CRUD system to help non-programmers edit ingame patient scenarios and load them ingame. ultimately this went unused, but i still learned a lot about server-based content loading in unity.
+In addition to the UI programming, we also programmed all of the camera, character agent, scenario state management, and remote server infrastructure for the game.
+We initially thought that SMEs would be continuously wanting to add new content, so we created a CRUD system to help non-programmers edit ingame patient scenarios and load them ingame. ultimately this went unused, but I still learned a lot about server-based content loading in unity.

 ## Mocap Custom Hardware Configuration